-Have you ever wondered what actually drives sales in physical and online stores?
-The truth is, how easily your products fly off the shelves is basically the same in the physical and digital world.
+Drive sales online?
+Have you ever wondered what drives sales in physical and online stores?
+How your products fly off the shelves is the same both in the physical and digital world.

 That’s why more and more top global consumer brands are now allocating resources to enable them to take control of product visibility in their online sales channels—not just in physical stores.

-The key factors that affect how easily your products fly off the shelves are basically the same in the physical and online world.
+The key factors that affect how your products fly off the shelves are the same in the physical and online world.